 Aranjuez Cultural Landscape (2001)

 The Royal Palace of Aranjuez is the main feature of this town in Madrid, Spain.
-However, the landscape around the royal structure is what make it stand out for UNESCO.
+However, the landscape around the royal structure is what makes it stand out for UNESCO.
 This landscape was developed by Spanish royal family for 3 centuries.
 It also incorporates innovative design ideas in the horticulture realm.
 It used to a private property for the royal family until it was open to civilians in the 19th century.

 Archaeological Ensemble of Mérida (1993)

 The town of Merida was founded by the Romans during the 25 BC.
 It was then named Emerita Augusta.
 To this day, centuries after the Romans have abandoned the place, many of the Roman remains are still evident.
-These includes an aqueduct, bridge, amphitheater, circus, forum and more.
+These include an aqueduct, bridge, amphitheater, circus, forum and more.